barryclark/jekyll-now/_posts/2017-07-20-the-mature-developer.md

 Earlier in my career as a Dev, I always imagined I’d reach some plateau where I’d come to ‘just know’ ahead of estimation, exactly how something would be built and all the considerations that might impact the project - *knowing* the right solution, like others seemed to, and instinctively describe it with a reassuring intonation.

-We later come to understand to what narrow an awareness of the landscape our own experience confines us, and how it can have us believe we have all the information; the full extent of the task and what remains obscured from us. nstead of trying to become Sages; I much prefer instead the idea of developer Maturity.
+I've later come to understand to what narrow an awareness of the landscape our own experience confines us, and how it can have us believe we have all the information; the full extent of the task and what remains obscured from us.

-Throughout our career, as we look to solve more unique problems of for clients, or even [‘wicked problems’](https://en.wikipedia.org/wiki/Wicked_problem), our sphere of understanding of what we can reasonably know about in Development quickly comes to capacity, while still maintaining enough awareness of all the caveats and other considerations which impact what we’re doing on the front or back-end.
+As we look to solve more unique problems for clients[**¹**](#ref1), our sphere of understanding of what we can reasonably know about in Development quickly comes to capacity, while still maintaining enough awareness of all the other considerations across from us.

+Instead of the sisyphean[**²**](#ref2) task of becoming all-knowing; I much prefer instead the more 'Stoic' idea of developer Maturity.

 <hr />